District/Travel Participation

 The coaches do not rank their own child during this process so that they do not have an unfair influence on their own child's selection to a team.
 All coaches rank players independently and do not share their rankings with one another.
 Each coach's rank has equal weight.
 When the rankings are done, all sheets go to the player agent without any of the other coaches seeing the rankings.

 The league will ask for a commitment from you and your child.
-Practices will begin around June 15th and the game schedules could take us through the end of July.
+Practices will begin at the conclusion of the rec season and the game schedules could take the team through the end of July.
 Careful consideration should be given to this commitment, since there will be 3 to 5 practices per week until the game schedule begins.
-Once games begin, dates and times will be dictated by whether the team wins or loses.
+Once games begin, dates and times of games and practices will be dictated by whether the team wins or loses.
 Failure to attend any combination of 3 games or mandatory practices could mean removal from the team.
-Also, understand that there are minimum playing requirements at these levels.
-The manager is not obligated to play your son/daughter for any more that the minimum requirements.
-Also, please note, once play begins for an LPLL tournament team, players may not participate in any other youth baseball or softball program (AAU, CP, ARA, SF, etc.) until their team is eliminated from the Little League tournament.
+Also, understand that there are minimum playing requirement rules at these levels during games.
+The manager is not obligated to play your son/daughter for any more than the minimum requirements.
+Also, please note, once play begins for an LPLL tournament team, player availability must not be affected due to participation in any other youth baseball or softball program (AAU, CP, ARA, SF, etc.) until their team is eliminated from the Little League tournament.
+This includes both attendance and availability to play certain positions (e.g. pitcher/catcher) during an LP game.

 Games could be played at any of the surrounding District 27 complexes, including Lower Perk, Berwyn/Paoli, Devon-Strafford, Pottsgrove, Pottstown, Coventry, Upper Providence, Lower Merion, Exton, Great Valley, and Chester Valley.
-Any team that should win the District 27 tournament will play in the Sectional Tournament at a site to be named later.
-Any team that should win the District 27 tournament will play in the Sectional Tournament and then potential State Tournament.
+Any team that should win the District 27 tournament will play in the Section 8 Tournament and then potential State Tournament.
+Pennsylvania State Little League tournament information can be found here: PA Tournament Info.

 Please direct all questions concerning these evaluations to Pete Snyder (Softball) or Keith Bracht (Baseball).